fossasia/labyrinth/CONTRIBUTING.md

 If you have a new idea about how to improve the game, please open [an issue for your feature request][issue-new-feature].

+### Add a Character

+When the game starts, you can choose your game character from a menu.
+You can add your own character to this menu.
+Please [open an issue which can guide you further on how to add a character][issue-add-character].

 ### Fix a Bug

 If you like to help improve the game or a bug caught your eye and you like to fix it: